 System restore has the ability to make restore points, referred as “system checkpoints”.
 Which secure the data against unexpected issues.
 The utility also enables the users to make manual restore points before doing any changes to the system like making changes to the registry or installing new programs.

-Why it is Important to enable and configure system restore in Windows 10
+Why it is Important to enable and configure system restore feature in Windows 10

 For instance, System restore has the ability to restore point when you perform a big Windows Update operation or when you install a new application.
 When something goes wrong within this operation, at the same time when your system starts to behave differently, that’s the time you can use System Restore to bring back your system to state it was before the change was made.